 There are three services that ship to the rest of the world: 'Regular', 'Recorded', and 'Courier'.
 We'll need to set up rates that cover each of these.
 There are fewer weight brackets than for Europe though, so it's not a lot of work.
 We're on the home stretch.

 Click the Add new button to add your first rate.
-The Label should be 'Regular' and the Title should be 'Royal Mail 1st Class' to let your customer know which service will be used.
+The Title should be 'Rest of World Regular'.

-You can leave the Destination as 'All allowed', and the weight bracket for the first rate is 0 to 0.1 kg.
+You can leave the Destination as 'All allowed', and the weight bracket for the first rvate is 0 to 0.1 kg.

 Enter what you'd like to charge for the Base Cost - we'll use Inkthreadable's rate of £5.01.
 Click the Close button.